 The following interest-based schools require an application.
-Applications, information about the application process and timelines are available HERE.
+The application deadline for the 2018-2019 school year has now closed.
 Transportation is provided to all BSD Learning Options.

 Arts & Communication Magnet Academy (ACMA) – 11375 SW Center Street, Beaverton, OR 97005

 Founded in 1992, ACMA is a publicly funded arts magnet serving students in grades 6-12.
 Students are attracted to ACMA because they possess a skill, are proficient, or show strong potential in one of the arts.
 At ACMA students receive a rigorous academic program combined with rich pre-professional experiences in an array of artistic disciplines.
 The combination of high expectations and an art-focused curriculum produces graduates who are well prepared for post-secondary study in a wide range of pursuits, both within and outside of the arts.
 Contact: ACMA 503.356.3670

 Health Science School (HS2) – 18640 NW Walker Road, Beaverton, OR 97006

 HS2 serves students in grades 6-12 and is open to all students with an interest in science, medicine and engineering.
 HS2 is a powerful learning community in a small school setting for students from all social, cultural and economic backgrounds.
 As a part of this college prep program, students learn in small, teacher-led investigative teams that foster communication, engagement, research skills, critical thinking and problem solving.
 Students are able to earn college credit in grades 11 and 12, and will be prepared to pursue a career in the science, health, or engineering professions.
 In addition, there are opportunities for health career certification courses after school and during the evening for seniors.
 HS2 seniors may also participate in internship rotations at local hospitals, medical facilities and research labs.
 Contact: HS2 503.356.3630